xsparc/iSensor-FX3-API/README.md

 The iSensor FX3 firmware is designed to provide users with a means of reliably acquiring sensor data over a high-speed USB connection in any .NET compatible application.
 This firmware was designed for use on the Cypress FX3 SuperSpeed Explorer Kit and relies on the open source libraries provided by Cypress to operate.
 The freely-available, Eclipse-based, Cypress EZ USB Suite was used for all firmware development.

+Doxygen generated documentation for the firmware can be found here: https://juchong.github.io/iSensor-FX3-Firmware/.

 ## System Architecture

 The iSensor FX3 firmware attempts to follow the Cypress program workflow and relies on FX3 system threading, execution priority, and event flags to execute firmware subroutines and transmit sensor data.
 Unique vendor commands trigger subroutines embedded in the iSensor FX3 firmware that read and write SPI data, measure external pulses, generate clock signals, and manage board configuration.
 Different SPI streaming modes are implemented which allow applications to easily communicate to most products in the iSensor portfolio.